-All four build alternatives improve access to both transit and non-motorized travel.
+All four build alternatives improve access to transit and nonmotorized travel.
 This includes wider sidewalks on all cross bridges in the Reconstruction Section, including additional width for sidewalks serving CTA Blue Line stations.
-Increased pedestrian plaza space for CTA Blue Line station entrances provide space for bicycle parking and bus passengers, and bus passenger shelters.
+Increased pedestrian plaza space for CTA Blue Line station entrances provides space for bicycle parking, bus passengers, and bus passenger shelters.
 Access to CTA Blue Line stations in the Reconstruction Section would be ADA accessible, which is currently not the case in much of the corridor.

-With regard to environmental resources, the four build alternatives have no impacts to wetlands, wildlife and agricultural resources.
+With regard to environmental resources, the four build alternatives have no impacts to wetlands, wildlife, and agricultural resources.
 The four build alternatives each result in the same 12.94 acre-feet net decrease in floodplain fill volume, and water quality standards would continue to be met.
-There would be no direct use of adjacent Section 4(f) resources required by any of the build alternatives except for a de minimis impact to 0.031 acre of public park land in the Village of Forest Park, while temporary use is proposed of 0.137 acre of the same park land in the Village of Forest Park and temporary occupancy of 2.74 acres at Columbus Park.
+There would be no direct use of adjacent Section 4(f) resources required by the build alternatives except for a de minimis impact to 0.031 acre of public parkland in the Village of Forest Park, a temporary use of 0.137 acre of parkland in the Village of Forest Park and Section 4(f) exception of 2.74 acres at Columbus Park.
 There are no distinguishing differences between the build alternatives with respect to potential uses of Section 4(f) resources.

 Each of the four build alternatives would satisfy the Project Purpose and Need.
 However, the extent of impacts, the level of overall travel performance, and the economic benefits vary for each of these alternatives.
-Since the physical footprint on the land by each of the build alternatives is primarily confined within the existing I-290 right-of-way, and is the same for the four build alternatives, environmental mitigation is proposed to be identical for each of the alternatives.
+Since the physical footprint on the land by each of the build alternatives is primarily confined within the existing I-290 right-of-way and is the same for the four build alternatives, environmental mitigation is proposed to be identical for each of the alternatives.